lavima/MLLib/README.md

 covered as well.

-The library has been created as part of a resarch project at Østfold University College (HIOF).
-Contact Lars Vidar Magnusson <lars.v.magnusson@hiof.no> for more information.
+The library has been created as part of a resarch project at Østfold University College (HIOF) (see www.it.hiof.no/iaml).
+Contact Lars Vidar Magnusson
+<lars.v.magnusson@hiof.no> for more information.